sensorium-app/sensorium-backEnd/README.md

 # Sensorium
-App's Logic to connect with people with who you share a lot in common

-It's a firebase cloud functions project for clustering and psycellium magic!
+App's Logic to connect with people with who you share a lot in common.
+It's a firebase cloud functions project written in TypeScript for clustering and psycellium magic!

 Thank you for your interest in helping this project!

-As a bit of background, this project uses [Firebase's Cloud Functions](https://firebase.google.com/docs/functions/get-started)

 You should join our [Slack](https://join.slack.com/t/sense8app/shared_invite/enQtMzA3MzIwMDU0NjQ3LWIzMDA1ZTY4OTczMzJiOTU3ZjkwZGFmNTAzODc1ZjBjOWZjNjc4YmVlMjhjNWI3Zjc4OGIwMmEyZWQwY2ZlYjE) channel about any question that you might have and to collaborate!

 ### Running the app locally for development
+As a bit of background, this project uses [Firebase's Cloud Functions](https://firebase.google.com/docs/functions/get-started)

 Start by cloning the folder on your system.
 After cloning it, you will have a folder named ```sensorium-backEnd``` in your working directory.
 After cloning it, run following commands to initiate and run the app:

 ```bash